Voluntary return

 If you are from the above countries, you can benefit from REAG / GARP only if you have a visa or a long-term residence permit from a third country, i.e. to leave Germany and resettle in a third country.

-Please note: Some federal states, however, allow a voluntary return to Syria, Libya and Yemen independent of the REAG / GARP programme - ask your refugee council whether your federal state allows voluntary return to these countries.
+Please note: Some federal states, however, allow a voluntary return to Syria, Libya and Yemen independent of the REAG / GARP programme - you can ask your refugee council whether your federal state allows voluntary return to these countries.

 Voluntary return to Eritrea, Ethiopia and Somalia is possible, but must be examined separately for each case.
 This means the processing can take longer.